-This Interim Management's Discussion and Analysis ("MD&A") is dated November 25, 2021, and provides information on the Company's activities for the nine months ended September 30, 2021, and subsequent activity to the date of this report.
-Consequently, this MD&A should be read in conjunction with the Company's September 30, 2021 condensed interim consolidated financial statements, prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+This Annual Management's Discussion and Analysis ("MD&A") is dated April 26, 2022, and provides information on the Company's activities for the year ended December 31, 2021, and subsequent activity to the date of this report.
+The following discussion and analysis of the financial position and performance of the Company should be read in conjunction with the audited annual consolidated financial statements and related notes for the years ended December 31, 2021 and 2020, prepared in accordance with International Financial Reporting Standards ("IFRS").

-The Company has elected to provide interim MD&A disclosure under the "Quarterly Highlights" regime as set out in Section 2.2.1 of National Instrument 51-102F1.
-Discussion of the Company, its operations and associated risks is further described in the Company's filings, which include the December 31, 2020 MD&A and audited consolidated financial statements, available for viewing at www.sedar.com.
+Discussion of the Company, its operations and associated risks is further described in the Company's filings available for viewing at www.sedar.com.